 How Long Should You Ride a Recumbent Bike?

 Most people benefit from riding a recumbent bike 20 to 45 minutes per session, 3 to 6 times per week, depending on goals like weight loss, heart health, or rehabilitation.
+Recumbent exercise bikes feature a reclined position, a supportive back rest, and a larger seat, making them more comfortable than a traditional stationary bike.
 Start slow and gradually increase duration based on your fitness level.

-What Factors Affect How Long You Should Ride?
+What Factors Affect How Long You Should Ride a Recumbent Bike

 - Fitness Level: Beginners may start with 10–15 minutes, while seasoned riders can handle 45–60 minutes.